abstractmath.org

 SETS: SPECIFICATION

-The definition of set can be done in several different ways, all of them complicated.
-The reason it is complicated has to do with Russell’s Paradox.
-The most widely used definition is based on the Zermelo-Fraenkel axioms (MW, Wi).
-I am fairly sure that most mathematicians could not list these axioms from memory!
+The definition of set can be stated in several different ways, all of them complicated.
+The most widely used definition is based on the Zermelo-Fraenkel axioms.

+It is not necessary to understand or even know the Zermelo-Fraenkel axioms to understand sets as they are used in undergraduate math or large parts of graduate math.
 Nearly everything having to do with sets in ordinary mathematical practice derives from the Method of Comprehension, so there is usually no need for the axiomatic definition.
-In that sense, the following specification contains everything about what a set is that you need to know for most mathematical purpoises.
+In that sense, the following specification contains everything you need to know about sets for most mathematical purposes.

 Consequences of the specification for sets